 Before attempting to solder wire to your LED Strip Lights it is important to be sure that you have the proper tools for your soldering project.
 We recommend using any 30W-60W soldering iron that is temperature adjustable and capable of soldering at around 500°-600°F. It is best to use a more powerful iron so that you don't need to spend a lot of time heating the joint, which can damage components.
 At the same time too hot of an iron can also damage the components.
 We also recommend using a thin rosin core solder and having a wet sponge or steal pad for cleaning the tip of your solder iron.

 It is important to have the right waterproofing accessories for the type of job that you are doing.
-We use industrial strength glue, heat shrink, and liquid tape when necessary; all waterproofing items can be found at your local hardware store.
+We use clear RTV 4500 FDA Grade High Strength Silicone Sealant, waterproof heat shrink (optional), and liquid tape when necessary; all waterproofing items can be found online or at your local hardware store.

 To cut your Waterproof LED Strip Light it is first of all important to have a sharp pair of scissors, dull scissors can damage the PC Board.
 Each waterproof strip light will have a cut mark between the two pairs of copper connection pads.
 Once you have located this cut line you can then cut your LED Strip Light to the desired length.
 Be certain to make a clean straight cut without putting any additional stress on the PC Board, doing so can break the board making that 3 LED Section un-usable.

-In order to solder wire to your Waterproof LED Strip Light you must first cut back the TPU coating to expose the copper connection pads on your LED Strip Light.
-Use a sharp blade to cut back the TPU coating, be very careful not to cut through the PC Board on the LED Strip light.
-We recommend only cutting off the top half of the TPU coating and leaving the bottom half for support of the PC board like you see in the picture to the right.
+In order to solder wire to your Waterproof LED Strip Light you must first cut back the silicone coating to expose the copper connection pads on your LED Strip Light.
+Use a sharp blade to cut back the silicone housing, be very careful not to cut through the PC Board on the LED Strip light.
+We recommend only cutting off the top half of the silicone and leaving the bottom half for support of the PC board like you see in the picture to the right.